infracost/docs/docs/guides/actions_migration.md

        api-key: ${{ secrets.INFRACOST_API_KEY }}
    ```

 2. Remove the Terraform and Terragrunt dependencies.
-You can remove any `hashicorp/setup-terraform` or `autero1/action-terragrunt` actions as Infracost now parses the HCL code directly so does not depend on these.
+You can remove any `hashicorp/setup-terraform` or `autero1/action-terragrunt` actions as Infracost now parses the HCL code directly, so it does not depend on these.

 3. Add a step for generating Infracost cost estimate baseline from the base branch of the pull request (e.g. main/master).
 This is needed so Infracost has the current state to compare against.